-ABCmouse is a site that offers supplemental activities in literacy, math, science, health, social studies, arts, and music.
-An excellent resource, ABCmouse, is a free subscription for all teachers to use at school and to add to the curriculum.
 If you are a teacher and you want to give it a try, all you have to do to get started is to sign up for a free subscription, and you will be on your way to fun learning for your students.
-To use the site ABCmouse at home, parents can sign up for a 30-day free trial to see if the kids like to use the site.
-After the free trial, they can decide whether ABCmouse is worth it and sign up for an annual subscription.

-What is ABCmouse?
+What is ABC Mouse?

 If you want to know a bit about the company, here is a short overview of how everything started.
 Launched in November of 2010, ABCmouse: Early Learning Academy was the Age of Learning’s flagship product.
-It uses the best educational practices in cutting edge technology, and intuitive ingenuity to bring learning to life for kids worldwide.
+It uses the best educational practices in cutting-edge technology and intuitive ingenuity to bring learning to life for kids worldwide.

-ABC mouse for schools was launched in 2016 with ABCmouse for teachers and homeschoolers becoming available.
-With over 850 lessons ABCmouse offers different curriculum choices and is the most comprehensive early learning website known.
-Sign up for a free trial and you will not want your kids to play any other games on their computer.
+ABC mouse for schools was launched in 2016, with ABC mouse for teachers and homeschoolers becoming available.
+With over 850 lessons, ABC mouse offers different curriculum choices and is the most comprehensive early learning website known.
+Sign up for an ABCmouse free trial, and you will not want your kids to play any other games on their computers.

-Kids will learn through exploring on their own, working on the ABCmouse learning path, or working through assignments on a custom learning path.
+Children learn by exploring their own, working on the ABC mouse learning path, or working through assignments on a custom learning path.
 ABCmouse is standards-based and research-validated.
 Linked to Common Core State Standards, ABC mouse has hundreds of hours of content and is consistently updated to add more content.

 Children get to know familiar characters as they work through the learning plans.
-They will fall in love with Prospector Paul, King Grammar, ABCmouse, 123 Mouse, and Do-Re-Mi Mouse.
-When kids learn to read, it begins with uppercase and lower case recognition, phonics, rhyming words, and word families.
+They will fall in love with Prospector Paul, King Grammar, ABC mouse, 123 Mouse, and Do-Re-Mi Mouse.
+When kids learn to read, it begins with uppercase and lowers case recognition, phonics, rhyming words, and word families.

 In math, children will count and recognize numbers 1-120.
 They will learn the base-ten system, place value, addition, and subtraction.
 For the geometry portion, kids will name 2D and 3D shapes and list their attributes.
 Length, time, patterns, and money are all skills kids will learn with ABC mouse.